Allie Vibert Douglas: Early life and education

+Scientific career

 After completing her doctorate, Douglas joined the faculty at McGill, lecturing in physics and astrophysics.
 In 1939 she moved to Queen's University at Kingston where she served as Dean of Women until 1958.
-She was Professor of Astronomy from 1946 until her retirement in 1964 and was instrumental in having women accepted into engineering and medicine.
-During World War II she established that all students had to complete two mandatory hours of "contribution to the war effort", set up knitting stations for women between classes and required all new students to go take nursing classes.
+She was a professor of astronomy from 1946 until her retirement in 1964 and was instrumental in having women accepted into engineering and medicine.
+During World War II she established that all students had to complete two mandatory hours of "contribution to the war effort", set up knitting stations for women between classes, and required all new students to go take nursing classes.
+She became the first Canadian president of the International Federation of University Women from 1947-1950.

-Douglas she was an active member of the Royal Astronomical Society of Canada (RASC) and became female president in 1943.
+Douglas was an active member of the Royal Astronomical Society of Canada (RASC) and became female president in 1943.
 It was largely due to her work that the Kingston Centre of the RASC was founded in 1961.

 Collaborating with John Stuart Foster, she researched the spectra of A and B type stars and the Stark effect using the Dominion Astrophysical Observatory.
 In 1947 she became the first Canadian president of the International Astronomical Union and represented Canada during a UNESCO conference in Montevideo, Uruguay, seven years later.
 In 1967 she became an Officer of the Order of Canada and was named one of 10 Women of the Century by the National Council of Jewish Women.
-Douglas died on 2 July 1988.
+She received honorary doctorates from McGill, Queen's and Queensland Universities.

+Personal life

+Douglas never married, though she remained close with her brother George and his family throughout her life.

+Douglas had a love of travel, and visited dozens of countries in her lifetime, including Russia, China, Czechoslovakia, and India.
+As of 2003, she held the Canadian record for attending the largest number of International Astronomical Union meetings.

+She lived in Kingston until her death on 2 July 1988 at the age of 93.

+Legacy

 Vibert Douglas has a patera (an irregular or complex crater) on Venus named after her.
 Vibert-Douglas Patera is located at 11.6° South latitude 194.3° East longitude.
 It is almost circular and 45 km in diameter.
 In 1988, the year of her death, asteroid 3269 was named Vibert Douglas in her honor.
+She has a wing in Jean Royce Hall on Queen's University campus named after her.